hikeventures/hikeventures.github.io/_posts/2016-03-10-best-hiking-boots.markdown

 ---
 layout: post
-title: The 5 Best Hiking Boots for 2016
+title: The Best Hiking Boots for 2016
 date: 2016-03-02 09:13:12 +0200
 comments: true
 description: Looking for new hiking boots?
 Here are the best boots for hiking and backpacking for 2016
 category: articles
 tags: [articles, best, shoes]
 ---
 Proper hiking boots are important if you are planning to hike in the mountains or with a heavy backpack.
 For day trips which are not that demanding [http://www.hikeventures.com/best-ultralight-hiking-shoes/](lightweight hiking shoes) could be an alternative to traditional hiking boots.
 However, after my trips in the [Alps](http://www.hikeventures.com/e5-crossing-the-alps-from-germany-to-italy/) and in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.
+I have sorted the shoes in this article by weight so you can select the lightest option if you are weight sensitive.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/27313686292/in/dateposted-public/" title="Lundhags Jaure Light"><img src="https://c5.staticflickr.com/8/7298/27313686292_ef9eb5229c_b.jpg" width="1024" height="643" alt="The best Hiking Boots 2016 - Lundhags Jaure Light"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>